 PI: Prof. Dr. Katja Trachte, Prof. Dr. Jörg Bendix

-The project has the aims to derive (i) optical traits for land surface model (LSM) parametrization and evaluation, (ii) water and carbon flux measurements for the determination of microclimates and LSM evaluation, (iii) local climate change scenarios and climate extremes for LSM forcing and (iv) uncoupled and coupled LSM simulations, the latter as a contribution to the joint LSM synthesis.
-Beyond the central hypotheses, we will test if (i) PFT albedo changes due to water and nutrient stress, (ii) if latent heat flux and the carbon sink function are less resistant against climate stress in the anthropogenic systems, (iii) if these extremes are most pronounce in the RC8.5 climate change scenario and (iv) if changes in albedo trait diversity under climate extremes lead to a reduction of the resistance in latent heat fluxes especially in the anthropogenic systems.
-For this, hyperspectral remote sensing will be used to derive PFT and plot optical traits such as spectral leaf and canopy albedo.
-The data will be taken by field spectrometry and an unmanned aerial vehicle (UAV) for the natural forest and the anthropogenic systems during wet and dry periods along the elevational gradient.
+The project has the aims to derive (i) optical traits for land surface model (LSM) parametrization and evaluation, and (ii) water and carbon flux measurements for the determination of microclimates and LSM evaluation.
+Hyperspectral remote sensing will be used to derive PFT and plot optical traits such as spectral leaf and canopy albedo.
+The data will be taken by field spectrometry and drone imagery for the natural forest and the anthropogenic systems during wet and dry periods along the elevational gradient.
 On the basis of long-term eddy covariance (ECov) flux measurements (water and carbon fluxes) supported by large eddy simulations (LES) over the natural forest and the anthropogenic systems, exchanges between land surface characteristics and the adjacent atmosphere will be explored.

 PI: Prof. Dr. Jörg Bendix,Prof. Dr. Katja Trachte